shaykhsiddique/Remote-Shell-in-Python/README.md

   > Two computers. (one is for clients/victims)

   > server.py must run of a public server and in client.py use the IP of that server

+# License
+  > No License is require.

+  > Fully open-source.